shubhamsantoki/gpt-researcher/README.md

 ## Running the Project
-To run the GPT-Researcher chatbot, follow these steps:
+To run the web-researcher chatbot chatbot, follow these steps:

 In the root directory of the project, execute the following command: